naresh0902/Washing_Machine_Controller/README.md

 # Washing_Machine_Controller

-This project aims to design a control system using Verilog HDL and DE10 Lite Board
+This project aims to design a control system using Verilog HDL and DE10 Lite Board. gfh